Whether it was football or wrestling, the spotlight has always shined brightly on Tully Blanchard.

 Joe Blanchard is the patriarch of the Blanchard wrestling family as father to Hall of Famer and Four Horsemen member Tully Blanchard as well as the grandfather to rising star Tessa Blanchard.
 Joe enjoyed a 25-year career in the squared circle and was among the most popular wrestling stars in the 1950s and ’60s.
 At one point, he was reportedly considered as an heir apparent to Pat O’Connor as World Champion.

 Blanchard was an accomplished amateur wrestler, highlighted by his winning the 1950 Big 7 Championship in the heavyweight division over Nebraska’s Mike DiBiase (father of Ted DiBiase).
-The victory served as revenge for Blanchard who lost 8-2 to DiBiase in a regular season match in 1947 when both were freshmen.
-Injuries kept Blanchard from competing for the next two years but he got his payback as a senior after defeating DiBiase, who was the defending NCAA Champion, by a referee’s decision following their 1-1 bout.
+The victory served as revenge for Blanchard, who lost 8-2 to DiBiase in a regular-season match in 1947 when both were freshmen.
+Injuries kept Blanchard from competing for the next two years, but he got his payback as a senior after defeating DiBiase, who was the defending NCAA Champion, by a referee’s decision following their 1-1 bout.
 At the time, the Big 7 Conference Championship was widely considered the best conference for college wrestling in the country.
-The victory topped a tremendous season for Blanchard who was high point man on his team as well as being team captain.
+The victory topped a tremendous season for Blanchard, who was the high point man on his team as well as being the team captain.

 Earlier in the season, Blanchard wrestled All-American football player Leo Nomellini from the University of Minnesota.
 Nomellini held a 60-pound weight advantage and beat the agile 200-pound Blanchard by decision.
 Nomellini would later have an unrecognized reign as the NWA World Champion and enjoyed a very successful 14-year NFL career.
 He was elected to the Hall of Fame in both sports.